scipopt/gcg/doc/resources/users/misc/getting-started.md

 ## Advanced Commands
 After these basic commands, you might want to change some more settings or give GCG information about your problem.

-### Reading your own decomposition
+### GCG decompositions
+**Detecting without solving:** This is possible with a simple `detect`.
+The instance already has to be read.\n **Marking your own .dec file:** \n
-You can read decomposition files (with formats as given @ref input-formats "here") with a simple `read`.
+**Reading your decomposition:** You can read decomposition files (with formats as given @ref input-formats "here") with a simple `read`.
-The behavior when giving own decomposition files is described @ref detectionloop "here".
+The behavior when giving own decomposition files is described @ref detectionloop "here".\n **Saving your decomposition:** You can save all decompositions found with `write alldecompositions`.
+To just save single ones, you have to select a decomposition in the @ref explore-menu "Explore Menu" with `explore select <nr>` and then `write selecteddecompositions`.

-### Changing settings
+### GCG settings
 Everything related to settings can be found in the `set` submenu.
-### Load and save settings
+All possible settings that can be done there, can be found @ref params "here".\n
-If you want to create a whole settings file from the scratch, you can find information about that <a href="FAQ.html#createsettingsfile">here</a>.
-Otherwise, you can just set everything you want and then
+**Making your own settings file:** If you want to create a whole settings file from the scratch, you can find information about that <a href="FAQ.html#createsettingsfile">here</a>.\n **Saving your settings:** Otherwise, you can just set everything you want (e.g. `set display 1` to make GCG display solving information every second) and then save those settings with `save`.
+You will be prompted to give a settings name (which can also be a path), that should end with `.set`.\n
-#### Save settings with `save`
-Inside the settings submenu, you can save your own settings with `save`.
-You will be prompted to give a settings name (which can also be a path), that should end with `.set`.
-#### Load settings with `load`
-Inside the settings submenu, you can load your own settings file with `load`.
+**Loading your settings:** You can also load your own settings file with `load`.
 You have to give the path to the settings file (relative to the folder that you are in), with the `.set` extension of the file.
 If some settings could not be applied, you will be reminded of that.